 JOINT PROGRAMME QUICK FACTS

-- The joint programme has produced a report to help regulatory bodies better monitor the provision and efficiency of public utilities..
+- The joint programme produced a report to help regulatory bodies better monitor the provision and efficiency of public utilities.

-- A model water contract between water utilities and consumers developed by the joint programme is being introduced by all water utility companies, which will regulate the relationship between the parties and eventually improve the quality of the water and sewerage service in Albania.
+- A model water contract between water utilities and consumers developed by the joint programme is being introduced by all 56 Albanian water utility companies, which will regulate the relationship between the parties and eventually improve the quality of water and sewerage services.

-- Consumer complaints management system established and web-based National Consumer Complaints Management System launched.
-The JP has conducted a capacity needs assessment to support consumer rights awareness, and is preparing a number of awareness activities including a documentary and media training.
-A study on the effectiveness of support to the poor has been drafted to support pro-poor utility policies; a survey conducted on willingness to pay is being used to guide price increases.
+- A consumer complaints management system was established and a web-based National Consumer Complaints Management System launched.
+To support pro-poor utility policies, a study on the effectiveness of support to the poor was drafted; a survey was conducted on willingness to pay, which is being used to guide price increases.